C. Thomas Schettino

 C. Thomas Schettino (September 9, 1907 – March 21, 1983) was a justice of the New Jersey Supreme Court from 1959 to 1972.

 Schettino was born in Newark on September 9, 1906.
 He grew up in East Orange and attended East Orange High School.
-He attended Rutgers University where he was a member of Tau Kappa Epsilon fraternity; he graduated from there in 1930.
+He attended Rutgers University where he was a member of Tau Kappa Epsilon fraternity, and graduated from there in 1930.
 Schettino then received a law degree from Columbia Law School in 1933.
 He was a member of the law department of the Port Authority of New York and New Jersey from 1936 until 1941, when he joined Rutgers as an instructor in business law.